hlcws/fgc_archive/fgc_archive.md

 This is independent from the presentation for end-users, they should still be able to conveniently access photos via facebook/twitter/etc.

 The Data package should be universal so that it can be stores on FTP, HTTP, GIT, Google Drive, etc.
+This way anyone can run their own repository.
+Different repositories should be merge-able.
+Some definitions should be truly global, e.g. game names and character abbreviations.

 Tools should be built based on this suggested structure to submit, extract data and generate simple viewers, e.g.
 - PHP upload form for photos